Brenda f English

 This name can refer either to the region in France, the wine (which derives from the name of the region), or the colour (which derives from the name of the wine).

 From an English surname that was derived from Old English burg

 "brave, hardy".
 Saint Burkhard was a bishop who founded several monasteries in Germany in the 8th century.

-BURTON m English
+Burton m English

-From a surname which was originally taken from an Old English place name meaning "fortified town".
+.
 A famous bearer of the surname was Sir Richard Burton (1821-1890), an explorer of Africa and Asia.

-BUSTER m English
+Buster m English